markyoder/wasp_clone/wasphalite/README.md

 | '\<"some string":fmt=% s\>'   | `malformed format string: flag ' ' does not match the conversion 's'`     |

 ## Scoped Attribute
-Because the data is hierarchical access to lower levels of the data hierarchy can be needed.
+Because the data is hierarchical, access to lower levels of the data hierarchy can be required.
 Common single-level access is facilitated by scoping an attribute access via a 'use' statement.

 ### Object Scoped Attribute
-Given hierarchical data of :
+Given hierarchical data of

 ```
 {